cube-js/cube/guides/d3-dashboard/content/4_frontend_dashboard.md

 title: "Building a Frontend Dashboard"
 ---

 Now we are ready to build our frontend application.
-We’re going to use Cube.js Templates, which is a scaffolding engine for quickly creating frontend applications configured to work with the Cube.js backend.
+We’re going to use Cube.js Templates, which is a scaffolding engine for quickly creating frontend applications configured to work with the Cube.js API.
 It provides a selection of different frontend frameworks, UI kits, and charting libraries to mix together.
 We’ll pick React, Material UI, and D3.js.
 Let’s navigate to the Dashboard App tab and create a new dashboard application.

 ![](/images/4-screenshot-1.png)